 When applying to become a UK citizen you will be agreeing to accept the responsibilities related to permanent residence and to respect the laws, values and traditions of the United Kingdom.

-#11.
-If you wish to be a permanent resident or citizen of the UK, you should: Select two answers.
+#23.
+Applying to become a permanent resident or citizen of the UK is: Select two answers.

 There is no place for extremism or intolerance in British Society.